 Food Batchmakers set up and operate equipment that mixes or blends ingredients used in the manufacturing of food products.
 Includes candy makers and cheese makers.

-Food Batchmakers with little to no experience tend to make between $18740 and $21180 while the more experienced ones make over $35300 per year.
+Food Batchmakers with little to no experience tend to make between $21050 and $24180 while the more experienced ones can earn over $38610 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Food Batchmaker is to move to a higher paying state like IA.
-Right now, the highest paying states for Food Batchmakers are IA, VT, MD, MN and PA.
+One of the easiest ways to increase your salary as a Food Batchmaker is to move to a higher paying state like IA.
+Right now, the highest paying states for Food Batchmakers are IA, MN, WI, NJ and MO.

-However a higher pay at IA doesn’t guarantee that you will make more because the living expenses at IA might be 2x higher than where you are currently at now.
+However, a higher pay at IA doesn’t guarantee that you will make more because the living expenses at IA might be twice as high than where you are currently at now.

-3 other factors that can increase your salary as A Food Batchmaker is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Food Batchmaker is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Food Batchmakers what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Food Batchmakers what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons